vejsili/voyager/README.md

 Aerodynamic and propulsive forces had been taken into account, as required by flight dynamics equations.
 WGS84 model is used for the atmosphere.

-Here, the simulated range is shown for the aircraft on a glide, from altitude of 1000 m :
+Here, simulated endurance and range are shown for the aircraft on a glide, starting from an altitude point of 1000 m :
 <p align="center">
   <img src="https://github.com/vejsili/voyager/blob/main/images/image_01_Simulink_PerformancePlot.jpg">
 </p>